JabRef/jabref/docs/sweng/SpecificationBook.md

 * Agents: *Jabref user*
 * Preconditions: *The "add entry from plain text" button shows up in the GUI*
 * Common process
-    * Pressing "Add entry from plain text" button on the GUI (Jabref context menu)
+    * Pressing "New entry from plain text" button on the GUI (Jabref context menu) or the toolbar button
-    * Press the "cancel" button on the popup window
+    * Press the "cancel" button on the dialog window
 * Postcondition success: *No entry was added to the library and the pop-up window is closed*
-* Postcondition failure: *Pop-up window is not closed or a garbage entry was added to the library*
+* Postcondition failure: *Dialog window is not closed or a garbage entry was added to the library*